SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 It is not hard to imagine a scenario where that would be relevant: Just consider the case of writing application code for the master, and uploading a new version while it happens to be in the middle of a transaction.
 You probably do not want to wait for the (reset) master to attempt (and fail at, because it would get a bus arbitration error as the slave attempted to answer at the same time the master tried to clock out the address) communication before doing anything, as you'd likely then have to reset both devices at once to upload - sometimes.
 If you're waiting on the completion of transactions before taking some action, you probably want to make sure you are handling the case where the master does not finish the transaction for some reason.
 I2C masters rarely take long periods of time between clocking in bytes when functioning correctly.
 At 100kHz, a byte takes under 100 us to transfer, and the master (if it's another Arduino device) is likely blocking during that time, waiting to grab another byte immediately.
 Even with a 130 byte buffer, this means that after a dozen ms, it should have been able to receive an entire buffer.
 If you were to wait 20 ms (or somewhat longer if you specifically modify the library for a massive buffer), you could conclude that the master is unlikely to ever finish.
 On the other hand, when the only think you intend to do is put the part to sleep, you can attempt to sleep on every pass through loop() instead as described below.
 On the third hand, if the system were battery powered, and that occurred, the slave would still be in a bad state, consuming IDLE sleep mode current, instead of POWER_DOWN current, which is many times lower, so maybe this would not be so great after all.
 In any event, a flush that worked like hardware serial would not help that case either, but rather make it drain the battery about twice as fast by not sleeping at all.
 This brings discussion back to the point I mentioned near the beginning: When something goes wrong with I2C, it usually goes very wrong.
 Unlike SPI, where you have a pin state to watch to see if the master thinks you are in a transaction, there is nothing physical that you can monitor and notice that the master vanished in the middle of a transaction.

+On the other hand, writing code to be an I2C slave on Arduino is much easier than writing an SPI slave.
+Actually, it is in general if the library stuff is done for your, because I2C devices don't need to worry about whether they can get the data to the data register in time.
+With I2C typically run no faster than 400 kHz and often at 100 kHz (and never faster than 1 MHz)

 #### `uint8_t endTransmission()`